OUR TEAM: THEY STARTED AS CLIENTS AND GREW INTO INSTRUCTORS

 The Real-Life ‘Batman’

 Daniel Holds two Masters degrees, Life-Span Developmental Psychology from California State University, San Bernardino, and Special Education from Cal.
 State Los Angeles.
-Daniel also holds two national certificates in orientation and mobility – Certified Orientation and Mobility Specialist (COMS), since 1996, and National Orientation and Mobility Certificant (NOMC), since 2005.
-He is the first blind person to obtain the COMS, and also the first to obtain both certificates.
+Daniel is the first totally blind person to obtain certification in orientation and mobility – Certified Orientation and Mobility Specialist (COMS), since 1996, and is the first totally blind person to hold both COMS and the National Orientation and Mobility Certificant (NOMC), since 2005.
 Learn more about Daniel.

 “Hey, there’s that blind skateboarding Dude!”